ayushcoder2004/Ayush-Demo/README.md

 # Ayush-Demo
 This is my first git Repo
 <br>
-my name is ayush budhlakoti
+my name is ayush coder